Picture of house in winter

 Fogg Conservancy

-Kuncanowet Town Forest and Conservation Area
+Kuncanowet Town Forest

 The open field on the north side of Gorham Pond Road is part of the Kuncanowet Town Forest and Conservation Area.
 The roadside plaque commemmorates its creation in 1989.